mundialis/grass-gis-helpers/README.md

 # mundialis GRASS GIS helper library

-This library includes functions which [mundialis](https://www.mundialis.de/) uses in different GRASS GIS addons.
+This library provides functions which can be used for developing GRASS GIS addons and which are used by [mundialis](https://www.mundialis.de/).

 ## Installation